Is Your Workplace Healthy?

 3. Find out the name of the disinfectant your cleaning company is using (please look in your janitor’s closet).
 Every chemical in the closet should be labeled (OSHA regulations) and should have a corresponding safety data sheet (SDS).
 The cleaning company should be using a disinfectant that has been approved by the EPA for use against the coronavirus.
 The list can be found here:

 Best practices are defined as commercial procedures that are accepted as being correct or most effective.
 Best cleaning practices have been developed in the janitorial industry through research by leading authorities in the field.
 These practices include the use of certain types of equipment, supplies and cleaning methods and when followed, produce high quality results.

-The cleaning standards developed by these organizations are widely accepted as best practices.
+The cleaning standards developed by these organizations are widely accepted as janitorial cleaning best practices.
 But, unfortunately, they aren’t always practiced.
-Cleaning companies in South Florida often use outdated, ineffective equipment that just can’t get the job done properly.
+Commercial cleaning companies often use outdated, ineffective equipment that just can’t get the job done properly.

 Janitorial Closet Checklist:

-The equipment checklist below is your best defense against hiring the wrong cleaning company.
-Ask these questions before you sign your next cleaning contract:
+The equipment checklist below is your best defense against hiring the wrong cleaning company and keeping your workplace safe and healthy.
+Ask these questions before you sign your next janitorial cleaning contract:

 1) Do you use string mops?

 If they answer yes, this is a big red flag.
-Many companies use outdated string mops that spread dirt around.
+Many companies still use outdated string mops that spread dirt and germs around.
 Microfiber flat mops are a better choice and an accepted standard.

 2) Do you dilute chemicals by hand?